ansariasmi01/NAND-Based-Ring-Oscillator-/README.md

-NAND-Based Ring Oscillator for Timing Applications
+# NAND-Based Ring Oscillator for Timing Applications

+A brief description of what this project does and who it's for